Quechuan languages: Media

 A news broadcast in Quechua, "Ñuqanchik" (all of us), began in Peru in 2016.

 Many Andean musicians write and sing in their native languages, including Quechua and Aymara.
-Notable musical groups are Los Kjarkas, Kala Marka, J'acha Mallku, Savia Andina, Wayna Picchu, Wara, Alborada, Uchpa and many others.
+Notable musical groups are Los Kjarkas, Kala Marka, J'acha Mallku, Savia Andina, Wayna Picchu, Wara, Alborada, Uchpa, and many others.

 There are several Quechua and Quechua-Spanish bloggers, as well as a Quechua language podcast.

 The 1961 Peruvian film Kukuli was the first film to be spoken in the Quechua language.

-In the 1977 science fiction film Star Wars, the alien character Greedo speaks an adapted form of Quechua.
+In the 1977 science fiction film Star Wars, the alien character Greedo speaks a simplified form of Quechua.

+The first-person shooter game Overwatch 2 features a Peruvian character, Illari, with some voice lines being in Quechua.